 You could spend hours in this downtown Fremont basement without being ever the wiser.
-Dozens of merchants vaguely organized into their own mini shops means there’s something here for everyone, from retro Seahawks T-shirts to midcentury barware to cheeky earrings made by locals.
+Dozens of merchants vaguely organized into their own mini shops bring something for everyone, like retro Seahawks T-shirts, midcentury barware, even cheeky earrings made by locals.

 Indian Summer sits on a corner in residential Capitol Hill, a jewelry box of slinky ’60s dresses and shimmery ’90s crop tops nestled next to a convenience store with a bright red Coca-Cola sign.
-Though its doors are currently shut (save for some can’t-miss events), owner Adria Garcia stays busy posting an immaculate selection for sale on Instagram: Look to Indian Summer for a size-inclusive lineup of the mind-bogglingly glam finds that drew you to vintage in the first place.
+Look to Indian Summer for a size-inclusive lineup of the mind-bogglingly glam finds that drew you to vintage in the first place.

-Avoid the emotional trauma of finding your high school crew neck at a vintage shop: the Ballard sibling of the U District’s Lucky Vintage primarily stocks dressier vintage items: ’80s blazers, ’50s house dresses, and pieces that are seriously ready for prom.
-Buying through Instagram DM is easy—Lucky Dry Goods posts new pieces with measurements daily—but visit its cozy brick-and-mortar for an enthralling search without the potential overwhelm of racks on racks.
+Avoid the emotional trauma of finding your high school crewneck at a vintage shop.
+The Ballard sibling of the U District’s Lucky Vintage primarily stocks dressier vintage items: ’80s blazers, ’50s house dresses, and pieces that are seriously ready for prom.

-Lucky Vintage, like its Ballard counterpart, keeps an impressive Instagram presence—linked to a complete online store where Lucky posts fashionable clothing for all genders.
+In addition to its little outpost on the Ave, Lucky Dry Goods' sister store posts fashionable clothing for all genders online.
 Prices here are on the higher end for a vintage shop, but they’re born out of a wealth of pristine designer threads, like a pair of ’90s Versace jeans or an ’80s Yves Saint Laurent wool coat.